jtarkowski27/sphere-raycasting/README.md

 $ ./raycasting -cpu
 ```
 ### Usage
 When the program is running you can rotate the spheres by dragging mouse while lpm is pressed.
-If the mouse is dragged the same way but with shift pressed rotate will apply only to sources of light.
+If the mouse is dragged the same way but with shift pressed rotation will apply only to sources of light.